 It’s been a little more than a year since Google debuted Google Assistant, a better and improved version of Google Now.
 Ever since the launch, Google has been in works to make the digital assistant better and better.
 One big feature that came with the recent update is called Shortcuts.
 Now, I came across this feature while setting up the Google feed after installing Resurrection Remix on my Moto G3.
 By the looks of it, it seems that this feature has been around for quite some time but very few have taken notice of it.
 Quite frankly, it doesn’t look like Google has tried to promote this feature much.
-And, I really can’t think of a reason as it is easily one of the best features of Google Assistant.
+And, I really can’t think of a reason as Google Assistant Shortcuts is easily one of the best features of the app.

 Google Assistant Shortcuts